Pueblo Mountains: Human uses

 While there is no designated wilderness area in the Pueblo Mountains, traveling in the mountains can be very challenging.
-The Desert Trail runs through the mountains; however, it is not a developed hiking trail.
+The High Desert Trail runs through the mountains; however, it is not a developed hiking trail.
 The route is simply marked by rock cairns that serve as guideposts, allowing hikers to trek cross-country over the high-desert terrain from one marker to the next.
 The cairns were built as a cooperative venture between the Bureau of Land Management, the Oregon Parks and Recreation Department, and the Desert Trail Association (a private organization).
 The Desert Trail Association publishes a topographic map for hikers that gives directions for orienteering from cairn to cairn.

 Cattle and sheep grazing in the Pueblo Mountains began when the first ranches were established along the eastern edge of the mountains in the mid-1860s.
 Today, the Bureau of Land Management oversees grazing allotments in the area.
 Cattle can be found grazing in some mountain meadows and on open rangeland during the spring and summer.

 Miners were among the first Europeans to explore the Pueblo Mountains.
 There are at least 18 locations where mining took place in the past.
 However, commercial mining has never been successful in the area.
 Today, there are still valid mining claims in some parts of the Pueblo Mountains along with a few abandoned miners' cabins.

 Wind power is now being explored in the Pueblo Mountains.
 In 2006, the Bureau of Land Management approved a wind energy test at a 468 acre site in the Pueblo Mountains.
 The test allowed a private wind energy company to install, operate, and maintain two meteorological poles.
 The test equipment on the poles monitors weather conditions in the area to determine if winds would be strong and steady enough for commercial development.
 In 2009, the Bureau of Land Management renewed the test permit for an additional three years.